Important Tax Updates and Information -Early Filers Amend Returns & Estate Tax Update

 However, those people who filed early in tax season and included the money in their income for 2022 may now need to file an amended return to get back the taxes they paid on what the IRS has determined are tax-free payments.

 On Feb.
 10, the IRS provided details clarifying the federal tax status involving special payments made to taxpayers by 21 states in 2022.
-During a review, it determined that in the interest of sound tax administration and other factors, taxpayers in many states did not need to report these payments on their 2022 tax returns.
+During a review, it determined that in the interest of sound tax administration and other factors, taxpayers in many states did not need to report these payments on their 2022 tax returns

 Inside The Latest Attempt to Kill the Estate Tax

-Republican members of the Senate, have recently reintroduced proposed legislation, the Death Tax Repeal Act of 2023, that would abolish federal estate taxes.
-According to its sponsors, the bill is meant to ease federal taxes on family farms and family-run businesses and other entities after the death of their owners.
 The bill follows the Tax Cuts and Jobs Act of 2017, introduced by Sen. Thune, which doubled individual estate and gift tax exemptions for family-owned businesses under $10 million.

 Taxpayers Help Guide